adess23/da-academy/README.md

 The training is aimed to beginners.
 A basic knowledge on OOP and databases is desired, though.
 Any additional knowledge is beneficial.

-The goal of the acade,y is to gain data related skills.
+The goal of the academy is to gain data related skills.
 Globant will keep a record of the evaluation score of each participant, and will take it into account for future positions.

-*Note: The completion of the course does not mean you will become a Data Architect automatically, nor will you be assigned to a Data project immediately.*
+*Note: The completion of the course does not guarantee you will become a Data Architect automatically, nor will you be assigned to a Data project immediately.*

 → [index](#index)

 ### Duration

-4 months (at most... fast students are encouraged, of course!)
+The training consists of five mandatory courses and 5 optional additional modules.
+Each one of these courses will provide the globers the knowledge, skills and techniques mandatory for any Data Architect.

+Each one of this courses is designed to be completed in between 4 and 8 weeks.
+However, you can on do it on your pace and inform once a course has been completed.

 → [index](#index)

 ### Technical Assistance

 You can contact other Training participants or any available tutor if you need technical assistance.
-Communications will take place over [Globant Slack](https://globant.slack.com) on our own channel.
+Communications will take place over [Globant Slack](https://globant.slack.com) on our own channel **g-s-da-acdm-stds**.

 → [index](#index)

+### Individual Performance

+After each module, you will find several related exercises:

+General requirements:

+1. Corrections will be made against a **master** branch.
+You can create any additional branch for testing purposes, but ensure your latest changes are in the main branch.

+2. Exercises should be solved **individually**.

+3. Extra **documentation** is recommended (e.g., a good Readme.md file indicating what has been done and where within your project).

+4. After each topic, you will find two types of exercises.
+The **Practice** section is considered mandatory for everyone.
+The **Challenges** section is optional (of course, try to tackle it too.
+Every additional task acts like a bonus).

+5. There's an **Auto assessment** section after each subject which will help you understand how you're doing.
+If this becomes too difficult, then you should go back and make a second read.
+This said, try not to leave concepts/exercises for the end.
+Every subject is important and it helps (in some way, it is required) to understand the following subject.

+6, Sync with any of the available tutors to be **evaluated** in each topic.
+After scheduling this evaluation, you will be assigned proper permissions to the corresponding tests (which are not available at Github) for a certain amount of time, after which these will be revoked.
+You will then receive proper feedback about your performance which will impact your final evaluation.

 ### Performance Measurement

-1. Code review at the end of the course.
+1. Code review and knowledge checkpoint at the end of each course.

-2. Checkpoint completion after Learning stage with any tutor.
+2. Assigned tutor after reaching the Hadoop module to monitor your progress.

+3. Technical interview at the end of the four mandatory courses.

 → [index](#index)